gvwilson/sdxpy/src/archive/index.md

-Writing a high-level function first and then filling in the things it needs is called [%g successive_refinement "successive refinement" %].
+Writing a high-level function first and then filling in the things it needs is called [%g successive_refinement "successive refinement" %] or [%g top_down_design "top-down design" %].
 In practice,
-nobody designs and implements code in a strictly top-down fashion unless they have solved closely-related problems before [%b Petre 2016 %].
+nobody designs code and then implements the design without changes unless they have solved closely-related problems before [%b Petre2016 %].
 Instead,
 good programmers jump back and forth between higher and lower levels of design, adjusting their overall strategy as work on low-level details